Sixth-Ranked LSU Tigers Win Impressive Shootout Over Ninth-Ranked Texas Longhorns

 Ehlinger needed to show that Austin was his town after that drive, and he drove the Longhorns back down for another TD to get them back within two.
 LSU chose to answer with another big drive of their own and this time, it was Clyde Edwards-Helaire finding room near the sideline for a 12-yard score to put LSU up 37-28.

 After getting back within three, the Longhorns looked to stop the Tigers as they were trying to run out the clock.
-On third-and-17, it seemed as if it could be all or nothing and that’s just what it was as Burrow found Jefferson yet again for a 61-yard touchdown to put LSU up by 14 with just two-and-a-half minutes to go.
+On third-and-17, Burrow found Jefferson yet again for a 61-yard touchdown to put LSU up by 14 with just 2:30 minutes to go.

-Texas will likely drop some in the rankings after the loss, and they will take on Rice at home next weekend.
-All the top five teams won this weekend, but the LSU Tigers were impressive enough to possibly move up in the new rankings due out after Week 2 is over.
+Texas will likely drop in the rankings after the loss, and they will take on Rice at home next weekend.
+All of the top five teams won this weekend, but the LSU Tigers were impressive enough to possibly move up in the new rankings due out after Week 2 is over.
 Next week, LSU will return to Tiger Stadium to take on the Northwestern State Demons.